 You can easily find a grammar checker to ensure that you don’t have any language mistakes in your manual.
 Seeing as this is not a creative writing piece or a blog post, you don’t have any gaps for errors.
 When you are writing for entertainment, people are accepting of a few clichés and minimal mistakes.
-This does not apply to technical writing, so you have to be sure that your writing is of the highest quality.
+This does not apply to technical writing, so you have to ensure that your writing is of the highest quality.

 Emerging Trends in Technical Writing

 Living in a digital-based time, we are no longer interested in that professional tone that no one can decipher.
 Technical writers can now catch a bit of a break by merely writing the way they speak.
 It is probably a better idea for the users of manuals as well.
 The average person is interested in solving a problem when consulting a manual.
-If you can communicate solutions effectively without confusion, the user more, you are doing it right.
+If you can communicate solutions effectively without confusion, the user, you are doing it right.

 Software User Assistance

 If you could just hit one button and your problem is automatically repaired, it would be welcomed by any user.
 This is where we are heading, and it’s exciting.
 It’s like having your expert on the screen to help with issues you are experiencing.
-It’s useful and saves a lot of time and money.
-The software company would receive a lot fewer calls, which means decreased staff numbers, and the ripple effect continues.
+It’s practical and saves a lot of time and money.
+The software company would receive fewer calls, which means decreased staff numbers, and the ripple effect continues.

 Specialists’ vs. Tech Writers

 There are some areas of expertise that only the experts can write about.
-We see this trend continue to emerge, and it is hitting the pockets of many technical writers.
+We see this trend continue to emerge, hitting the pockets of many technical writers.
 It seems as if the future of writing user manuals belongs to the specialists.
 This does not necessarily mean that professional writers will fall away.
-There might just be some changes in what they do.
+There might be some changes in what they do.
 Editing and proofreading seem to be where this is going.

 This is not the case with every user manual, but more for those software products that only the creators can honestly know.
 Instead of frowning upon the idea, technical writers should see this as an opportunity to collaborate with these experts and specialists.
-You can still write the user manual if you have all of the information.
+You can still write the user manual if you have all the information.
 It’s just a trend, and who knows what positive vibes it can bring to the future of technical writing.